Isn’t it frustrating when your child resorts to attention seeking behavior and nothing you do seems to snap them out of it?

 Do you fall into the latter of the two categories?

 What if I told you that you are not alone?
-That there are others out there that face the same challenges every single day?
+That there are others out there that face the same challenges of attention seeking behavior from their kids every single day?

 I know because I was one of them.
 And still belong to the club some days.